Making Democracy Work

 LWVWA is supporting Local Leagues and ally organizations to host workshops called Speak Up Schools.
 Speak Up Schools are a targeted strategy to improve the quality, content and diversity of input to our 2021 Washington State Redistricting Commission.
 These sessions will share tools to help participants find their own voice and build effective, personal testimony.
 Our goal is to have over 2000 people testify.
 Sign up for a Speak Up School below.

 Hear from Rena Connell about her experience testifying before the Redistricting Commission (3.5 minutes).
 Thanks to KSER and LWV Magazine on the Air for this interview.
+Need more assistance?
+See our Speak Up School videos.
+Click the link to see these 20 min presentations.

 2021 Speak up Schools